laurafahey02/Integrated-RNA-seq-and-ChIP-seq-analysis/README.md

 ```
-Cutoff was set to 1 because up-regulated and downregulated genes do not differ significantly in terms of the number of ChIP detected binding sites.
+Cutoff was set to 1 because the regulatory potential of up-regulated or downregulated genes do not differ significantly from statically expressed genes.